Pregnancy - options

 - Share parenting while living separately

-- Live with your parents or close family members who might be prepared or even delighted to help you look after your baby.
+- Live with your parents or close family members who might be able to support you with parenting

-It can be really helpful to discuss your options with a counsellor to work out what might work best for you and your baby.
+It can be really helpful to discuss your options with a counsellor to work out what might work best for you.

 Also have a look at the topic Single parenting.

-About half of all women in Australia will have an unwanted pregnancy, and about half of these women will choose to have an abortion.
+About half of all women in Australia will have an unplanned pregnancy, and 1 in 3 women will choose to have an abortion.
 While many women are clear that an abortion is the best choice for them, for others it can be a complex and difficult decision.

-A decision to have a pregnancy termination (an abortion) needs to be made early in the pregnancy, preferably before 12 weeks of pregnancy.
-It's recommended that you get counselling before going down this track and explore the options and exactly what a termination means for you physically, emotionally and spiritually.
+A decision to have a pregnancy termination (an abortion) is commonly made early in the pregnancy, preferably before 12 weeks of pregnancy, however an abortion is still safely available beyond 12 weeks It's recommended that you obtain support and information to explore the options to assist you to make the best choice for you.

 For more information have a look at Termination of pregnancy (abortion).